RecaMedia/Backdoor-Release/README.md

 ### Reporting

 Please visit the [Issues](https://github.com/RecaMedia/Backdoor-Release/issues) tab if you've run into any problems with installation.
 If you're unable to find answers regarding your issue, feel free to open a new issue and I'll do my best to help resolve the problem.
-This project is being maintained, however, there is only one contributor so responses may not be as rapid.
+This project is being maintained, however, there is only one contributor at the moment so responses may not be as rapid.

 ### License